 Domestic corporations are those formed in Arizona itself.
-While there is no residency requirement for directors or officers of Arizona corporations, a statutory agent (who can also be a corporate officer) must have a physical address in Arizona along with regular business hours.
+While there is no residency requirement for directors or officers of Arizona corporations, a registered agent (who can also be a corporate officer) must have a physical address in Arizona along with regular business hours.
 They have to be available to take phone calls and respond to legal matters.
-Hiring a Statutory Agent will protect your privacy and meet the requirements of incorporation in Arizona.
+Hiring a Registered Agent will protect your privacy and meet the requirements of incorporation in Arizona.

-Officers and documents
+Officers and Documents

-- Articles of Incorporation for Domestic Corporations – This is filed with the Corporation Commission for all types of corporations (not-for-profit, for-profit as well as tax exempt).
+- Articles of Incorporation for Domestic Corporations – This is filed with the Corporation Commission for all types of corporations (not-for-profit, for-profit as well as tax-exempt).
 LLCs file Articles of Organization.

 - Application for Authority to Transact Business in Arizona – Equivalent document for foreign corporations.
 Foreign non-profits file for Authority to Conduct Affairs.

 - Certificate of Disclosure – This applies to incorporators who have more than a 20% interest in another corporation when they have a felony, or more than a 10% interest in another corporation under receivership or bankruptcy.
 Other circumstances may require disclosure as well.
 Both foreign and domestic filings may require this.